shiltemann/CTF-writeups-public/writeup.md

 **Challenge**

-you bruteforced last years math lessions?
+You bruteforced last years math lessons?
 This time you cant escape!

 ```
 c = (a * b) % p